 (877) 870-0105 ext: 707

 When I first read the e-mail, I immediately felt that Paul was genuine.
 Besides his e-mail sounding like he knows what he is talking about (at least when it comes to the ocular region and eyelashes), he is offering free treatment for up to 15 volunteers.
 Note that Cliradex is currently fairly expensive (24 towelettes on Amazon cost around $40), but I hope the new foam when it comes out is cheaper.
+There is also a Cliradex light version for sale at retail pharmacy stores such as CVS and Walmart nowadays.

 When it does come out, I would be happy to try the foam in place of the effective Nizoral for my on and off scalp dandruff and itching problems.
 A tea tree oil (4-Terpineol, to be precise) based product such as Cliradex is always preferable to a Ketaconozale based product such as Nizoral if both have the same efficacy.

 Do I think that Cliradex will grow back hair that has been lost for a few years?
 No way.
 Do I think that this product can substantially improve overall scalp condition?
 Yes.
-Perhaps good scalp health can make medications such as Finasteride and Minoxidil work better, but I am not totally convinced about that as yet.
+Perhaps good scalp health can make medications such as Finasteride and Minoxidil work better, although I am not totally convinced about that as yet.
 Perhaps better scalp health may offer a stronger deterrence to the ravages of DHT and delay balding for a short time?
 Stranger findings have been witnessed in recent years, and I am not going to totally reject such theories and correlations any more.
 At the very least, better scalp health would be very much appreciated by the 100s of millions of balding men and women around the world who often have to deal with the double whammy of excess itching/flakiness/ inflammation combined with hair loss.